If you missed the Windows 10 keynote then you missed more than you can possibly imagine.

 The Xbox App comes with a Game DVR feature.
 This feature not only allows you to record and share your gaming moments with your friends, but it also helps you to go back in time to capture moments you may have missed (up to 30 seconds).

 The Surface Hub is Microsoft’s step into the digital whiteboard arena.
-The Surface Hub is an 55″ or 84″ inch 4k TV.
-It has a built in computer, sensors and conferencing technologies.
+The Surface Hub is a 55″ or 84″ inch 4k TV.
+It has a built-in computer, sensors and conferencing technologies.

 I was very impressed with the white-boarding demo.
 Coupled with the formidable conferencing technologies of Skype for Business (formerly Lync) I think digital whiteboard vendors have a serious contender on their hands.